magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 ### B2B

 We have optimized the normalized database data that is needed to implement the Shared Catalogs feature.
 This reduction in eSKU multiplication results in a performance boost as fewer database rows must be stored.
+Previously, {{ site.data.var.ee }} duplicated every SKU in the catalog for each Shared Catalog. {{ site.data.var.ee }} now creates unique eSKUs for those directly assigned to a Shared Catalog.

 Enabling the new **Enabled Shared Catalog direct product price assigning** configuration option also improves product price indexer performance. <!--- MCP-946-->

 This release includes multiple bug fixes.
 See [B2B Release Notes]({{page.baseurl}}/release-notes/b2b-release-notes.html).